 - 2 medium size tomatoes substitute with 400 g canned tomato plum or passata

 - 2-3 scotch bonnet pepper use according to preference

 - 4 cups Beef/chicken/vegetable stock optional as you can also use water

 - 1 cup vegetable oil substitute with sunflower or canola.
 Nigerians doesn't use palm oil in making jollof rice.

-- 5 tbsp tomato paste also called tin tomato
+- 5 tablespoons tomato paste also called tinned tomato

 - 3 bay leaves

-- 2 tbsp Seasoning powder I used jumbo chicken
+- 2 tablespoons chicken or beef bouillon powder (use as needed) I used jumbo chicken

-- 2 tomatoes and 1 small onion sliced for garnish
+- 2 medium tomatoes and 1 small onion sliced for garnish

 - Salt to taste optional

 - Roughly chop the onion, red bell pepper, scotch bonnet chilli, slice the tomatoes in quarters.
 Add the chopped peppers to a blender and puree.
 Pour the pureed pepper mix in a saucepan.My blended pepper mix yielded about 4 cups before boilingOn medium heat, boil the pepper mix until reduced to half its original size

 - Place a larger and studier saucepan enough to cook the rice on medium heat.
 Add the vegetable and heat until hot, then add chopped onions and fry until translucent (like 2 minutes)